 If your hands or feet are numb, painful, or weak, you may have nerve damage known as neuropathy.
-Chad Mathey, DC, expert chiropractor at Crown Medical Center in Huntsville, gives you relief from neuropathy with chiropractic adjustments and therapies that help your body heal your malfunctioning nerves.
-If you live in the Huntsville area, phone the helpful Crown Medical Center team for an evaluation, or book an appointment online.
+Chad Mathey, DC, expert chiropractor at Crown Wellness Center in Huntsville, gives you relief from neuropathy with chiropractic adjustments and therapies that help your body heal your malfunctioning nerves.
+If you live in the Huntsville area, phone the helpful Crown Wellness Center team for an evaluation, or book an appointment online.

 Neuropathy Q & A

 What is neuropathy?

 Neuropathy refers to damaged or malfunctioning nerves anywhere in your body.
 About half of women and men who have diabetes also have some form of neuropathy.
 The four types of neuropathy are:

 Peripheral neuropathy is the most common type of neuropathy.
 Peripheral neuropathy refers to damage to the nerves in the peripheral nervous system, including the extremities (hands and feet).

 Autonomic neuropathy affects your autonomic nervous system.
 Organs that are most often afflicted include your heart, bladder, and digestive system.
 Your sexual response and perspiration can also be impaired by neuropathy.